 This is not your Get Home Bag!
 This list suits my environment, my weather, and my personal preferences.
 Add what you need for yours.
 Feel free to make suggestions for mine.

-* Have 3 days worth of feminine hygiene products in your bag!
+* Have seven days worth of feminine hygiene products in your bag!
 Assume you are going to have the absolute heaviest menstruation of your life and pack the appropriate pain meds, tampons, pads, sanitary wipes, extra panties and whatever else you may need.
 Pack birth control as well.
 Don’t go cheap on this!